mrojasabregu/Action-Recognition/README.md

     convolutional layer are extracted.
 These 2D feature maps are converted into 1D vectors (flattening and mapping the pixel positions from 2D to a 1D vector).
     For _N_ such frames _N_ number of such vectors are extracted (e.g., for a 50 frame video, 50 such vectors are extracted and compiled over one another forming a sequence).
 In this way the 3D video data is represented as a 2D sequence of vectors.
-Specifying a static sequence size, a one dimensional neural network is used to extract temporal features from these sequences.
+Specifying a static sequence size, a one dimensional neural network ([1D-CN](https://github.com/RameenAbdal/Action-Recognition/blob/master/Train_1d.py)) is used to extract temporal features from these sequences.
 In this way two separate pipelined networks used.
     One acts as a decoder extracting mainly the spatial information and the other, temporal information.
+# Results
+The [test.py](https://github.com/RameenAbdal/Action-Recognition/blob/master/test.py) tests the input video for the actions.
+It also specifies the frame rate, accuracy and the predicted classes.